yunior-dev/django-cookie/README.md

 This error is due to the new way Django 3.2 handles AppConfig, and it only happens when using the apps module to store your applications.

-`AppConfig.name` should be the full Python path to the application.
-Since you appear to have `users` inside an `apps` module, you should use `'apps.users'` instead of `'users'`.
+`AppConfig.name` should be the full path to the application.
+Example: since `users` is inside the `apps` module, in the AppConfig class in side apps.py you should use `'apps.users'` instead of `'users'`.

 ```
 class UsersConfig(AppConfig):